Skill Demand Index

 Which roles need Cvent most:

-Marketing positions drive 67% of demand.
-Project Management also frequently list Cvent as a requirement.
-Skills commonly paired with Cvent include Event Management and B2B Marketing.
+Marketing positions drive 50% of demand.
+Other and Project Management also frequently list Cvent as a requirement.
+Skills commonly paired with Cvent include Event Management and Communication Skills.

 Depth Level Distribution